-If you Take Your Time in getting to the Sarif factory the terrorists occupying it will have killed off all the hostages, even though it's not explicitly a Timed Mission.
+If you Take Your Time in getting to the Sarif factory, the terrorists occupying it will have killed off all the hostages, even though it's not explicitly a Timed Mission.

-A major named ally will die if you take too long to kill her attackers, even though there's no explicit timer here either.
+Similarly, a major named ally will die if you take too long to kill her attackers, even though there's no explicit timer here either.

-Corvo may have avastarrayof powers, but when it comes down to it, he's still physically an ordinary human, getting in a scrap with guards and getting shot, or falling a long distance without breaking it via blink will do substantial if not fatal damage to you.
-The same applies to every normal human too, any fight you get in tends to be dangerous because of the numbers, a single target will die quickly regardless of if you cut him with your sword or just shoot him dead.
+Corvo may have avastarrayof powers, but when it comes down to it, he's still physically an ordinary human - getting in a scrap with guards and getting shot, or falling a long distance without breaking it via blink will do substantial if not fatal damage to you.
+The same applies to every normal human too.
+Any fight you get in tends to be dangerous because of the numbers, but a single target will die quickly regardless of if you cut him down with your sword or just shoot him dead.
 This includes all of the major targets; most are no better than mooks when you fight, and even the tougher ones you can simply kill at range before they even know you're there.